m-sadkowski/Donkey-Kong-inspired-game/README.md

 # Donkey Kong inspired game
-Author: Michał Sadkowski
+Author: Michał Sadkowski,
 First semester project on Basics of Programming.

 The game inspired by iconic Donkey Kong.
 The task was to create a game in C/C++ without STL and with SDL2 library.
+To open the project please extract the rar with SDL.